Where is the IRB office?

 Does everyone on a research project need a certificate of training?

 - Yes.
-All individuals listed on the study application must complete human subjects research training.
+All individuals listed on the study application that will conduct an intervention/interaction with participants or will have access to identifiable data must complete human subjects research training.

 Can children consent to participate in research?

 - No, children give their assent to participate in research